simonmichael/hledger/hledger/hledger.m4.md

 the start date must fall on a natural boundary of the interval.
 Eg `monthly from 2018/1/1` is valid, but `monthly from 2018/1/15` is not.

-Partial or relative dates (M/D, D, tomorrow, last week) in the period expression can work (useful or not).
-They will be relative to today's date, unless a Y default year directive is in effect, in which case they will be relative to Y/1/1.
+### Periodic rules and relative dates

+Partial or relative dates (like `12/31`, `25`, `tomorrow`, `last week`, `next quarter`) are usually not recommended in periodic rules, since the results will change as time passes.
+If used, they will be interpreted relative to, in  order of preference:

+1. the first day of the default year specified by a recent `Y` directive
+2. or the date specified with `--today`
+3. or the date on which you are running the report.

+They will not be affected at all by report period or forecast period dates.

 ### Two spaces between period expression and description!